 All Ways Lead To Rome: But You Can Get There On First Class, or Coach.
 Your Choice!

-There are many different ways you can start Google AdWords campaigns from scratch.
+There are many different ways you can start Google Ads campaigns from scratch.
 This blog post is a mix of fixes to all the various ways I’ve seen it go wrong throughout my years working in PPC.

 Just know that unless you’re really good, then there is much more you can get out of your campaigns.